explore small museums and

 WA Museum has partnered with the Perth Concert Hall to display a selection of objects from its collection while the new museum is under construction.
 The display showcases Australia’s ancient history, including an iron meteorite found in 1917, dinosaur skeletons and skeletons of extinct megafauna.

 For further details visit the Perth Concert Hall website

-In addition to current WA Museum display, PCH offers behind the scenes tours where they reveal the secrets of the Perth Concert Hall - taking tour groups backstage, upstage, down narrow passageways, past technical contraptions and into a previously concealed area that is now used as a performance space.
+In addition to current WA Museum display, Perth Concert Hall offers behind the scenes tours where they reveal the secrets of the Hall - taking tour groups backstage, upstage, down narrow passageways, past technical contraptions and into a previously concealed area that is now used as a performance space.

 Cathedral Square, St Georges Terrace, Perth.